-- 1. Decide on compensation if any for referees and/or referee management team
+- 1. Decide on compensation if any for referees and/or referee management team.
+Sanctioned tournaments will make every effort to have referees.
+Especially for medal matches!

-- 2. Factor cost related to the use of tournament management software See pickleballtournaments.com Description of Services and Fees

-- 3. If you have created a PayPal account include the cost in your budget planning process.
-Currently, those costs are 2.9% of the transaction value plus \$0.30 per transaction i.e. on a \$50 entry fee, your costs would be \$1.45 plus \$0.30 for a total \$1.75.
-Consider including these costs in your refund policy since PayPal will retain these costs on any refund executed after 30 days
+- 2. Factor cost related to the use of tournament management software.
+If you have created a money management account (ie PayPal or stripe), include the cost in your budget planning process.

-- 4. Court rental
+- 3. Court rental

-- 5. Medals and/or rewards
+- 4. Medals and/or rewards

-- 6. Food, water
+- 5. Food, water

-- 7. Supplies (tape, scissors, paper, pencils, etc...)
+- 6. Supplies (tape, scissors, paper, pencils, etc...)

-- 8. Goodie bags, T-shirts (if any)
+- 7. Goodie bags, T-shirts (if any)

-- 9. Wristbands for first servers
+- 8. Wristbands for first servers

-- 10. Buy portable nets if needed
+- 9. Buy portable nets if needed

-- 11. Portable toilets
+- 10. Portable toilets

-- 12. Prize money (if any)
+- 11. Prize money (if any)